It’s so easy to make slow cooker jacket potatoes that you will find yourself cooking them all the time.

 The leftovers are also great in other dishes where the potato is the main ingredient, something like a corn beef hash is the perfect dish for leftover potatoes.

 I prepared a video below that shows you through the few steps for this super easy recipe.
 If you want a written recipe, then you can find it underneath the video.
-You can also find the recipe in our digital slow cooker cookbook.

 Slow Cooker Jacket Potatoes Recipe

 - 4 large potatoes, cleaned